 - The injury is the result of a hit and run driver and you report it to the police within 24 hours

-- Accident caused by hitting an animal
+- The accident caused by hitting an animal

-In today’s marketplace where there are literally hundreds of insurance companies completing for your business, don’t let worries about insurance premiums discourage you from pursuing a legal claim for injuries form a car accident.
+In today’s marketplace where there are literally hundreds of insurance companies competing for your business, don’t let worries about insurance premiums discourage you from pursuing a legal claim for injuries from a car accident.
 If your insurance rates go up on a case where you were not at fault, then fire that insurance company and hire a different one!
 You will probably find out the new insurance company will have lower rates than you had before the accident.